HarvardPL/CIFC/README.md

 The Coq files compiles with version 8.7.2.
 The folder [coinflow](coinflow) contains the latest files.
 The whole project might take about 15 minutes to compile.

-The directory of this repo is the following:
+The directory of this repo is the following: (feel free to explore the old versions if interested)
 ```
 .
 ├── coinflow         # main formalization results corresponding to the paper